isotes/tun-io/README.md

 JNA based access to TUN devices on Linux and macOS.

 ## Use
 See [Maven Central](https://search.maven.org/search?q=g:io.github.isotes%20a:tun-io) for the current Maven coordinates.
 Additionally, you have to declare a dependency on [JNA](https://search.maven.org/search?q=g:net.java.dev.jna%20a:jna).
+The library requires Java 8 but should also work with newer versions.

 ## API
 The main entry point is the [TunDevice](src/main/java/io/github/isotes/net/tun/io/TunDevice.java) class which contains several `open()` methods to open or create a TUN device.
 Afterwards, it is possible to read/write IPv4 and IPv6 packets.
-The following shows a minimal code snippet while a full-fledged example can be found in the [tun-io-example project](https://github.com/isotes/tun-io-example).
+The following shows a minimal code snippet while a full-fledged example can be found in the [tun-io-example project](https://github.com/isotes/tun-io-example) and the Javadoc is available [here](https://isotes.github.io/tun-io-javadoc/).

 ```Java